Peanutt42/project_tracker/INSTALL.md

 > other: write the password in plain text into a 'password.txt' file inside the 'SERVER_DATA_DIRECTORY'

 ### Local installation (linux only!)
+with this method, you will be asked to set a new password automatically on first installation
 ```bash
 cd scripts
 ./install_server_linux.sh